c3g/GenPipes_Docs/docs/source/get-started/gp_usecases.rst

 GenPipes offers several :ref:`genomic analysis pipelines<docs_pipeline_ref>` that can be used for various bioinformatic analyses.

 These can be utilized for performing a wide range of standardized and tailored analysis.
-Following is a brief summary highlighting potential use case for each of the GenPipes Pipelines.
+Following is a brief summary that highlights potential use case for each of the GenPipes Pipelines.

 C3G has extensive experience analyzing data from various sequencing applications with state of the art computation methods.
 It offers various `services <http://www.computationalgenomics.ca/services/>`_ to next-generation sequencing researchers who wish to use these pipelines for advanced genomic analysis.
 For customized and case-by-case analysis service, `submit your request today <http://www.computationalgenomics.ca/services/#submitRequestInquiry>`_.